django-commons/django-tasks-scheduler/docs/commands.md

                         Fork job execution to another process --job-class JOB_CLASS
                         Jobs class to use
+  --sentry-dsn SENTRY_DSN
+                        Sentry DSN to use --sentry-debug        Enable Sentry debug mode --sentry-ca-certs SENTRY_CA_CERTS
-  --version             Show program's version number and exit.
+                        Path to CA certs file --version             Show program's version number and exit.
   -v {0,1,2,3}, --verbosity {0,1,2,3}
                         Verbosity level; 0=minimal output, 1=normal output, 2=verbose output, 3=very verbose output
   --settings SETTINGS   The Python path to a settings module, e.g. "myproject.settings.main".
-If this isn't provided, the DJANGO_SETTINGS_MODULE environment variable will be used.
+If this isn't provided, the
+                        DJANGO_SETTINGS_MODULE environment variable will be used.
   --pythonpath PYTHONPATH
                         A directory to add to the Python path, e.g. "/home/djangoprojects/myproject".
   --traceback           Raise on CommandError exceptions.